A living glossary for Ethereum Localism and cosmo-local collaboration.

-Ethereum Localism is listed first as the anchoring concept; all other terms follow in alphabetical order.
+Ethereum Localism is listed first as the anchoring concept.
+All other terms follow in alphabetical order.

 For real-world applications of these concepts, see Field Reports and Implementation Guides.